Today's Thursday • 11 mins read

 Causes of Malignant Narcissism

+2. Social and Cultural Factors: A cultural background that values power and success may lead people to develop an excessive sense of self-importance and a desire for admiration and attention.
 Some of them may have had a powerful family where they could force others to kowtow to their wishes and make them value the narcissist’s feelings over their own needs and pains.

-The child may grow up in an enabling environment, where they are forced to earn their own upkeep the hard way and learn to make others fulfill their desires.
+3. Childhood Experiences: The child may grow up in an enabling environment, where they are forced to earn their own upkeep the hard way and learn to make others fulfill their desires.
+Adverse Childhood Experiences (ACE), such as extreme neglect, abuse, or trauma, can also contribute to the development of malignant narcissism.

 There’s an anecdote about a teacher who, unable to punish the prince for his mistakes, punishes his other pupils.
 The prince realizes this and blunders on purpose to make others suffer even more.
 You already know where this story is going and what will become of that prince as he grows up.

+Think of the other pupils in the anecdote above.
 These abused children may learn that the only way to get respect from others is to forcibly make them, even hurting them, if necessary.
+Over the years, they may develop a malignant sense of entitlement and self-importance.

 However, childhood abuse and trauma do not justify malignant narcissistic behavior.
-They became malignant because they chose to.

 Treatment of Malignant Narcissism

-While there is no specific medication for treating malignant narcissism, certain medications, like antipsychotics, may be used to help control the malignant symptoms, like aggression and impulsivity.
+2. Medications: Antipsychotics may be used to help control the malignant symptoms, like aggression and impulsivity.
+Medications may also be prescribed for anxiety or depression.

 FAQs